parsiya/fearless-concurrency/README.md

 Seems like we can just make blocks with `{ }`.

-Differences with mut:
+Differences with `mut`:

 1. We can shadow an immutable variable and create an immutable variable with the same name.
-2. We can change the type and reuse them name.
+2. We can change the type and reuse the name.
 We cannot change the type of a mutable variable.

 This works because we are shadowing `spaces` and creating a new variable of type